SuperSpruce/RUSH-Incremental/README.md

 11-29-2022: Started working on the game again<br />
 12-5-2022: Game finished!<br />
 12-13-2022 (v1.0): Game open-sourced and uploaded to GitHub!<br />
-12-15-2022 (v1.0.1): Fixed a bug where RUSHing with very few notes gives more RUSH than with some notes (and RUSHing with no notes gave infinite RUSH lol)
+12-15-2022 (v1.0.1): Fixed a bug where RUSHing with very few notes gives more RUSH than with some notes (and RUSHing with no notes gave infinite RUSH lol)<br />
+[Break from project]<br />
+11-24-2025: Started working on an AI to find the optimal strategy to this game.
+This AI uses a 3-layer Neural Network to make its decision for each frame (note gain, upgrade purchase, or RUSH).
+This AI will be trained using a Genetic Algorithm rather than traditional optimizers.

 Don't expect future updates to this game by me.
 It's a completed project.
 If you want more content, fork the code and make a mod!